-(d) Improve the provision of housing and basic services and adopt a legal and policy framework for ensuring the enjoyment of the rights to drinking water and to sanitation;
+(d) Improve the provision of housing and basic services, and adopt a legal and policy framework for ensuring the enjoyment of the rights to drinking water and to sanitation;

-(e) In accordance with paragraph 31 of General Comment 19, take into consideration that in times of economic crisis, regressive measures may only be considered after assessing all other options and ensuring that children are the last to be affected, especially children in vulnerable situations, and that the immediate and minimum core obligations imposed by children's rights shall not be compromised by any retrogressive measures, even in times of economic crisis.
+(e) Recall, in accordance with paragraph 31 of general comment No. 19 (2016) on public budgeting for the realization of children's rights, that, in times of economic crisis, regressive measures should only be considered after assessing all other options and ensuring that children are the last to be affected, especially children in vulnerable situations, and that the immediate and minimum core obligations imposed by children's rights should not be compromised by any retrogressive measures, even in times of economic crisis.